One of my consulting clients is working on an ebook to attract more qualified leads for the new platform they're launching.

 When it comes to content marketing, relevancy is key.
 The more relevant the content to your ideal customers, the easier it is to convert them.

 The most common way to get the most out of your content is repurposing.
 Basically, you take one form of content and turn it into another form.
-For example, you can take a blog post and turn it into a PDF ebook, or a video, or an infographic, or all.
+For example, you can take a blog post and turn it into a PDF ebook, or a video, or an infographic, or all of them.

 People have different learning styles.
 Some prefer blog posts, some love ebooks, others love watching videos.
 Repurposing content is a great way to maximize your investment, and get more leads!